-Family law is a law of relationships, between adults inter se, between adults and children, and between both adults and children and the State, as continually influenced by social and demographic changes.
+Family law is a law of relationships between adults inter se, between adults and children, and between both adults and children and the State, as continually influenced by social and demographic changes.
 Family law is the law governing family disputes and obligations.
-Essentially it is a form of a legal practice area that focuses on issues involving family relationships, such as divorce, spousal support, child support, division of assets on the matrimonial breakdown, decision-making responsibility, parenting time, and adoption among others.
+Essentially it is a form of a legal practice area that focuses on issues involving family relationships, such as divorce, spousal support, child support, division of assets during the matrimonial breakdown, decision-making responsibility, parenting time, and adoption, among others.
 Thus family law is one of the most emotional areas of law that addresses issues relating to complex family or domestic relationships.

-· Marriage Dissolution.
 When someone wants to end a marriage, they can file a case at family court to ask for a court order ending the marriage.
 Marriages can be terminated through divorce or annulment cases.
 The court can also grant a separation, where the court issues orders regarding property, alimony, and child custody, but the parties remain legally married.

-· Paternity and Child Custody.
 When a man needs to be declared the father of a child, either parent can file a case asking the family court to determine paternity.
 This permanently establishes the father of the child.
 Unmarried parents can also ask the court to order legal custody, physical custody, visitation schedules, and child support.

-· Protection Orders Against Domestic Violence.
 Victims of domestic violence can ask the family court to issue protection orders to keep their abuser away.

-· Name Changes.
 A child or an adult may be able to legally change their name through a name change case at family court.

-· Emancipation and Approval of Underage Marriages.
 Those under the age of 18 who wish to marry or want to be “emancipated” (meaning, being legally free from the control of their parents) can petition the family court for approval.